Jac Caglianone: College career

 In his junior year in 2024, he hit home runs in nine straight games, including one against Jacksonville that traveled an estimated 516 ft.
 This also tied the record for most home runs hit in consecutive games at the NCAA level.
 Caglianone also surpassed Matt LaPorta for the most career home runs by a Florida player, with 75.
-As a result of his power at the plate, during the College World Series in Omaha, Nebraska, his opponents would often utilize an defensive shift during his plate appearances, with the third baseman positioned as a fourth outfielder.
+As a result of his power at the plate, during the College World Series in Omaha, Nebraska, his opponents would often utilize a defensive shift during his plate appearances, with the third baseman positioned as a fourth outfielder.

 Professional career

 Minor leagues

-Caglianone was drafted by the Kansas City Royals with the sixth overall pick in the 2024 MLB Draft.
+Caglianone was drafted by the Kansas City Royals with the sixth overall pick in the 2024 MLB draft.
 He signed with the Royals on July 23 and received a $7.21 million signing bonus.
 Caglianone was assigned to the Quad Cities River Bandits of the High-A Midwest League to begin his professional career.

 For the 2025 season, Caglianone was promoted to the Northwest Arkansas Naturals of the Double-A Texas League.
 He still has yet to pitch at the professional level, instead opting to focus on his development as a position player.
 On April 10, he recorded a single that at the time was the 12th-hardest-hit ball ever recorded during the Statcast era.
 On April 25, he played in right field, his first outfield appearance in college or the minor leagues.